leds-org/leds-tools-public/docs/tools/mdd/spark/overview.md

 * Documentation: Class Diagram Model, using Plant UML, and descroption of models and entities on Markdown.
 * CI/CD: allow create the files that enable a CI/CD on GitLab.

-## Instalation
-To install Spark, follow these steps:

-1. Open Visual Studio Code
-2. Click on Extensions
-3. Search for Spark
-4. Click to install the Spark extension by LEDS IFES